Associate Professor,

 Support Staff: Natalie Jean (njean91 at mit.edu)

 I received the prestigious NSF CAREER Award in 2023, the JP Morgan Early Career Faculty Recognition in 2021, the NSF CISE Research Initiation Initiative Award in 2019, Simons Berkeley Research Fellowship 2017-2018, and the Google Women in Engineering Award (India) in 2011.
 I also led the technical thrust of Ethical AI in the multi-institution NSF AI Institute on Advances in Optimization (ai4opt.org), from 2021-2023.
-I have been fortunate to work with a fantastic group of students.
 My group has received recognition at various venues like NeurIPS spotlight, INFORMS Doing Good with OR 2022, INFORMS Undergraduate Operations Research 2018, INFORMS Computing Society 2016, and INFORMS Service Science Student Paper 2016.

-I am an associate editor for Open Journal of Mathematical Optimization, co-editor for OPTIMA (newsletter of the Mathematical Optimization Society).
+I am an associate editor for Open Journal of Mathematical Optimization.
+I previously served as a co-editor for OPTIMA (newsletter of the Mathematical Optimization Society).
 I am (or have served) on the PC for IPCO 2026, IPCO 2024, NeurIPS 2023 (area chair), ACDA 2023, EAAMO 2022, FAccT 2022 (area chair), WINE 2021 and FORC 2021 (publications chair), and award committees for INFORMS competitions.
 I have also guest-edited a special issue on Data Science and Optimization for the Fields Communication Series.

-For more information about latest activity in my research group, check out News!
+For more information about the latest activity in my research group, check out News!

-For more information about courses I have taught and my teaching philosophy, check out Teaching.
+For more information about my educational activities and courses, check out Teaching.

 For media inquiries, reach out to Natalie Jean (njean91 at mit.edu).

-For my artistic pursuits and exhibits, check out Creative.
+For my artistic pursuits and exhibits, check out ProofbyPalette.